bensivo/mapo/tests/manual-tests.md

     W: I end editing, with no text left in the node
     T: the node is not added, it is removed

+Delete node (Backspace):
+    G: I have a node
+    W: I select the node and press "Backspace"
+    T: the node is deleted

+Delete node (Delete):
+    G: I have a node
+    W: I select the node and press "Delete"
+    T: the node is deleted

+Delete node - connected edges:
+    G: I have a node, with edges connected to it
+    W: I select the node and press "Delete"
+    T: the node is deleted, and the edges connected to it are also deleted

 ## Edges
 Start drawing edge:
     G: There is a node